ucsd-cse11-w24/cse11-pa1-starter/README.md

 - The method has a correct header (parameters and return type)
 - The method has a correct method body
 - There are at least two examples of calling the method with different arguments, commented with their expected values
-- You can show your program running and the expected values are produced
+- In the file `transcript.txt`, show your program running and the expected values are produced by copy/pasting from the terminal.

 ## Problem 2: Border Area
 Develop a method named ```borderArea``` that given a width and height describing a rectangle, and another width and height describing a rectangle cut out of the center of the other, returns the area of the region between them.
 For example, the blue area in this shape: